NHRC disrespected court, should not have leaked report on Bengal post-poll violence to media: Mamata | Politics

 - India

-West Bengal Chief Minister Mamata Banerjee Thursday flayed the NHRC for ''disrespecting the court'' and pursuing ''political vendetta'' of the BJP by leaking its report on alleged post-poll violence to the media.
+West Bengal Chief Minister Mamata Banerjee Thursday flayed the NHRC for ''disrespecting the court'' and pursuing ''political vendetta'' of the BJP by leaking its report on alleged post-poll violence in the state to the media.

 ''The BJP is now using impartial agencies to settle political scores and malign our state.
 The NHRC should have respected the court.
 Instead of leaking the findings to the media, it should have first submitted the same to the court.